cdp57/DynAffect-C/README.md

 # Bridging Internal and External Forces in Emotion Dynamics

 ## Contributors
-Charlie Prince, Heath A. Demaree, Amit Goldenberg, Kyle J. LaFollette
+Charlie Prince, Heath A. Demaree, Kyle J. LaFollette

 ## About
 Affective experience reflects both internal momentum and external reactivity to situations, yet